Mohsinech/zara-abbudi/README.md

-# **Mia  Kubert Portfolio Template**
+# **Zara Abbudi Portfolio Template**

 ### **Thank You for Your Purchase!**

-Thank you for purchasing the **Mia  Kubert Portfolio Template**.
+Thank you for purchasing the **Zara Abbudi Portfolio Template**.
 I’m excited to see how you customize it to showcase your work.
 This guide will help you set up, customize, and deploy your portfolio with ease.
 If you need assistance, I offer **100% free setup support** to ensure everything is running smoothly.

 ---

 ### **Introduction**

-The **Mia Kubert Portfolio Template** is a **Next.js 14-powered SPA** crafted for creative professionals.
-It combines clean design, smooth animations (via **GSAP**), and responsive layouts to provide an engaging user experience.
+The **Zara Abbudi Portfolio Template** is a **Next.js 14-powered SPA** crafted for creative professionals.
+It combines clean design, smooth animations (via **Framer motion**), and responsive layouts to provide an engaging user experience.
 Styling is powered by **Tailwind CSS**, offering you flexibility to customize your template.

 ---